caj52/Unity-2.5D-Tile-Based_Infinite-World/README.md

 Currently the project is composed of 3 scenes.
 1. The Title Screen where players can pick a save slot.
 2. Character creation Screen, where players can use customization tools to create a character.
 Visual only right now, the game doesnt have a stats system as of yet
 3. The World.
-So far we pretty much just have terrain thats textured with either sand or grass.
-The texturing system is all set up so I'm currently sorting out "Zones" (like biomes) and messing with tree and object placement.
-The heights are all layered to give kind of an old school feel.
-It is however, procedurally generated and, for all intents and purposes, "Infinite".
+The basic systems have all but been written so right now I'm focusing on fleshing them out.
+IE adding more zones, objects, dialing in the procedural generation variables.
+I'm starting out on some gameplay stuff now as well!

 I log my progress and plan out upcoming things on my Trello.
 I also do a lot of my problem solving there.
 Feel free to check it out.
 Development Trello: https://trello.com/b/j3bCKSAN/25d-rpg